ElusiveMind/osx_server_enhancements/README.md

 Make mcrypt work with the installed PHP (VERY important and almost a deal breaker to running a secure web server on Mac OS X).

-To do all of this, we have to over-write the base install of PHP on Mac OS X. I am starting from a base install of Mac OS 10.11.0 Developer Preview 1 (El Captain) running Mac OS X Server version 5.
-The provided version of PHP with this set up is 5.5.24..
+To do all of this, we have to over-write the base install of PHP on OS X. I am starting from a base install of Mac OS 10.11.0 (El Captain) running OS X Server version 5.
+The provided version of PHP with this set up is 5.5.27..
 Here are the software packages and versions I have downloaded to accomplish these tasks:

 php-5.5.27
 libtool-2.4.6